Much has been accomplished in several key areas during Teresa Tomlinson’s two terms as Mayor of Columbus, Georgia.

-- Instituted one-day-a-week household garbage pick-up and markedly increased recycling saving Columbus taxpayers millions of dollars in deferred costs.
+- Increased recycling by 237%, saving Columbus taxpayers millions of dollars in deferred costs.

-- Passed comprehensive employee healthcare reform and established an employee health and wellness center thereby decreasing the rise of healthcare costs to employees and taxpayers.
+- Passed comprehensive employee healthcare reform reducing costs by millions of dollars, and established an employee health and wellness center thereby decreasing the rise of healthcare costs to employees and taxpayers.

-- Instituted workers compensation administrative reforms saving hundreds of thousands of dollars per year.
+- Instituted workers compensation administrative reforms saving more than one million dollars.

 - Achieved national accreditation (with a nearly perfect score) of Columbus’ previously scandal-ridden Parks and Recreation Department, and received the Department of the Year Award, from the Georgia Recreation and Parks Association.

 - Reduced crime by 39% from its height in 2009, including a dramatic drop in property crime and violent crime.

 - Received Commission on Accreditation for Law Enforcement (CALEA) reaccreditation for the Columbus Police Department for the eighth straight time, placing the Columbus Police Department among the top 166 law enforcement agencies (out of some 20,000 law enforcement agencies) in the country.